 The union representative, or Steward, is an elected spokesperson for a group of employees in a particular shop or work area.
 It is the representative's duty to look after the members' interests, both within the union, and in their collective bargaining relationship with the Institute.
 A sincere and well-intentioned Steward who has the confidence of the employees can help to prevent misunderstandings and may often settle complaints before they become formal grievances.
 Wherever possible, a cooperative and reciprocal relationship should be established wherein the supervisor and the Steward can work together to the benefit of both the employees and the Institute.
 The supervisor can help to promote this relationship by discussing anticipated changes and developments with the Steward, giving courteous attention to the Steward's views on matters affecting employees, and otherwise showing that the Steward's position and role is recognized and respected.
 However, the supervisor should not permit the Steward to share in managerial decisions or to substitute for the free and natural exchange between supervisor and employee which is essential to a good employment relationship.

 In general, it is the policy of the Institute to accommodate requests from stewards or union officers for time off for union business to the extent that such requests are reasonable and legitimate.
-Election to union office, however, does not entitle an employee to leave his or her work whenever he or she or the union considers it appropriate.
+Election to union office, however, does not entitle an employee to leave their work whenever the employee or the union considers it appropriate.

 Grievance investigation is a legitimate function for which the Steward should be excused from work, subject to the needs of the supervisor, to insure that the total time spent on this activity is not excessive and that the work of the Steward and other employees in the work group is not unduly impaired.